Romneys reported sharp gain in foreign income in 2011 tax return

-(Reuters) - Mitt Romney and his wife, Ann, more than doubled their investment income from foreign sources in 2011 versus 2010, including some sources in tax havens around the world, according to tax returns released by the Republican presidential nominee’s campaign.
+Sept 25 (Reuters) - Mitt Romney and his wife, Ann, more than doubled their investment income from foreign sources in 2011 versus 2010, i ncluding some sources in tax havens around the world, according to tax returns released by the Republican presidential nominee’s campaign.

 The Romneys reported $3.5 million in foreign income out of $13.7 million in 2011 adjusted gross income, the benchmark figure used to figure out taxes owed.